 unravel.cluster_stats.cstats module#

-) from UNRAVEL to validate clusters based on differences in cell/object or label density w/ t-tests.
+Use cstats (cs) from UNRAVEL to validate clusters based on differences in validation metrics across groups.

 - Input files: